-- concerned about wildlife and visual impacts, noise, and property values appealed the decision to the New Hampshire State Supreme Court, which rejected their challenge.
-147 - Wild Meadows wind power project: This 75.9-MW, 23-turbine proposed wind project was abandoned following opposition from local groups including the Appalachian Mountain Club. - Granite Reliable Wind Farm: A 99-MW wind farm consisting of 33 wind turbines was proposed near Groveton in 2010.
+- Antrim Wind project: In 2017, the state's Site Evaluation Committee (SEC) green-lighted the 29-MW Antrim wind farm.
+Project opponents who were concerned about wildlife and visual impacts, noise, and property values appealed the decision to the New Hampshire State Supreme Court, which rejected their challenge.148 - Wild Meadows wind power project: This 75.9-MW, 23-turbine proposed wind project was abandoned following opposition from local groups including the Appalachian Mountain Club.149 - Granite Reliable Wind Farm: A 99-MW wind farm consisting of 33 wind turbines was proposed near Groveton in 2010.
 Opponents, including the Appalachian Mountain Club, claimed that the development might impact sensitive high-elevation forest, and local area residents feared that the project would threaten jobs at a nearby biomass plant.
-However, they never filed legal challenges against the project, which was ultimately built as originally planned.
-149
+However, they never filed legal challenges against the project, which was ultimately built as originally planned.150